DavisNT/Public-Key-Pins/README.md

 Also special precautions must be taken when pinning keys to all subdomains (using _includeSubDomains_ directive).
 For example, if company's main website https://example.com sends _Public-Key-Pins_ header containing _includeSubDomains_ directive and customer self-service portal https://my.example.com uses key not pinned in _Public-Key-Pins_ header, then users will be locked out of https://my.example.com

+### GitHub Pages hosted copy

+Although downloading (and verifying off-line copy is preferred) a copy hosted on GitHub Pages is available at [https://hpkpcalc.github.io/](https://hpkpcalc.github.io/).

+GitHub repository of this copy is [available here](https://github.com/hpkpcalc/hpkpcalc.github.io).
+All involved files are exact copies of latest release.

 ## Developer usage